Andrew Dallalana

-Andrew Dallalana (born 31 August 1982) is a former Italy international rugby league footballer who played for the Cronulla Sharks in the NRL.
+Andrew Dallalana (born 31 August 1982) is a former Italy international rugby league footballer who played for the Cronulla-Sutherland Sharks in the NRL.

 Dallalana attended Endeavour Sports High School and played junior football for Cronulla-Caringbah.

 In the 2003 NRL season he made five first-grade appearances as a halfback for Cronulla, as an injury replacement for Brett Kimmorley.